-(a) The reporting obligation applies equally to OTC derivatives and ETDs.
+modified The reporting obligation applies equally to OTC derivatives and ETDs.
 As such, as specified in Article 5(3-4) of Commission Implementing Regulation (EU) No 1247/2012 (ITS on TR reporting), ETDs which were still outstanding on 16 August 2012 will have to be reported within 90 days of the date of the reporting obligation coming into force if they are still outstanding on that date, and within 3 years of the date of the reporting obligation coming into force, if they are not.
-However, for reporting of those transactions, there is no need to report separately any life cycle events which occurred before the reporting date.
+For all reportable contracts concluded before the reporting start date.
+There is no need to report separately any life cycle events which occurred before the reporting date.
 The contract can be reported at position level in its final state or, for contracts which are still outstanding, its state at the time the report is submitted.
+For centrally cleared contracts concluded between 16 August